shanky-ux/OrbitXOS/README.md

 ---

-# 🤖 Machine Learning Integration
+# 🤖 Machine Learning Integrations

 OrbitXOS is designed to integrate seamlessly with backend ML services.